efeslab/lapidary/README.md

 3. Our sampling method does not support simulation over custom instructions.
-In other words, our sampling method only works when simulating existing ISAs (which can be run on bare metal) with potentially different backend implementations.
+In other words, our sampling method only works when simulating existing ISAs (which can be run on bare metal) with potentially different back-end implementations.

 ## Future Work

-1. Add support for checkpoint "keyframes", i.e. storing small numbers of full checkpoints, then creating diffs from those for following checkpoints.
+1. Add support for checkpoint "key-frames", i.e. storing small numbers of full checkpoints, then creating diffs from those for following checkpoints.
 This feature will need to be configurable, as it will increase the processing required for simulation startup.